mziwisky/bullet-ane/README.md

 Currently written to work with Away3D, but certainly could be made compatible with other Stage3D-based AS3 graphics libraries.

-True native implementations are built for iOS (6.0 SDK) and iOS Simulator.
-All other platforms fall back on [AwayPhysics](https://github.com/away3d/awayphysics-core-fp11), a pure-AS3 implementation of Bullet, meaning the extension will work on all platforms AIR supports, but will have native performance only on iOS (so far).
+True native implementations are built for iOS (7.0 SDK), iOS Simulator, and Android.
+All other platforms (which I think is only desktops now that Android is supported, right?) fall back on [AwayPhysics](https://github.com/away3d/awayphysics-core-fp11), a pure-AS3 implementation of Bullet, meaning the extension will work on all platforms AIR supports.

 ---